forexample/generate-known/README.md

 generate the file using the command at build time
 ```

-If you remove all target that use `OUTPUT` then custom command will not be invoked, for example lets remove library `A`:
+If you remove all targets that use `OUTPUT` then custom command will not be invoked, for example lets remove library `A`:

 ![nodeps][TODO]